Jaffa orange: Ottoman period

+Mandatory Palestine

 According to the 1930 Hope Simpson Enquiry, "The cultivation of the orange, introduced by the Arabs before the commencement of Jewish settlement, has developed to a very great extent in consequence of that settlement.
 There is no doubt that the pitch of perfection to which the technique of plantation and cultivation of the orange and grapefruit have been brought in Palestine is due to the scientific methods of the Jewish agriculturist."

 Partnerships in growing and exporting these oranges were an example of Arab–Jewish cooperation despite rising political tensions.